jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Nevertheless, with Western Europe under their grip, the Nazis assumed the "racially inferior" Soviets would be a push-over, evidenced by the Soviet Union's recent massacre of tens of thousands of its officers and lackluster war against Finland (1939-1940).
 Although the German invasion of the Soviet Union (1941) caused an egregious loss of Soviet life and property it failed to force a surrender or capture much needed oil fields.
 Within a few years the Soviets were fielding better and more reliable tanks and planes and approaching German military command sophistication.
 By 1943 the tide of the war turned for the Soviets never to swing back again.

 And the Allies woke up.
 Charles de Gaulle had spent the 1930s writing that France needed concentrated armoured divisions.
 As we've seen already, he was ignored.
 But when the Germans proved him right, the man nobody had listened to became the voice of Free France.
-Britain, having left its army equipment in France, rebuilt around mobile formations and put its faith in radar and codebreaking—tools its prewar leadership had barely funded.
+Britain, having left its army equipment in France, rebuilt around mobile formations and put its faith in radar and codebreaking—the latter of which its prewar leadership had barely funded.
 Both countries promoted the people and tools they had previously filtered out.

 But the biggest change came when America entered the war in late 1941.